iofoundry/ontology/productionplanning/README.md

 # Installing / Getting started

 The minimal setup you need short of reading raw XML is a suitable ontology viewer or editing tool, installed on your client machine.
 IOF recommends a desktop version of the open-source tool [Protégé](https://protege.stanford.edu/), but other open source and commercial tools are known to work as well.
 The repository for this ontology includes the necessary files for opening the ontology in Protégé without warnings and errors.
 The same is not guaranteed for other tools.

-To use IOF Core without the need to interoperate with the OMG Commons Ontologies mentioned earlier, simply import Core.rdf into your ontology.
-To use both IOF Core and the OMG Commons Ontologies mentioned, only import MappingCommonsToIOF.rdf into your ontology.
-Doing so indirectly imports IOF Core and the applicable OMG Common Ontologies.

 # Publications related to production planning and scheduling ontologies